 A holiday wouldn’t be a holiday without great places to eat.
 Cobh is spoiled for choice with waterside dining locations.

 Like many towns around Ireland, cafés, restaurants and pubs will make use of additional outdoor spaces for tables and chairs throughout the summer.

-Cork Harbour Boat Hire is open now and Titanic Experience Cobh will open on 29th June.
+Cork Harbour Boat Hire is open now for their self drive and high speed RIB tours.

 Fota Wildlife Park has plenty of space so it’s not only the animals that are free to roam around.
 It is just 5 minutes from Cobh by road or 10 minutes on the train.

 The gardens of Fota House are also a joy to wander around.

 Cobh is easy to get to by train, bus or car.
 There are 2 large car parks within a short walk of the town centre that are free of charge.
 These are ideal for use by visitors as parking here makes for a leisurely visit.
 The Bishop’s Road also has ample free unlimited parking along most of its length.

 Cobh is situated on Great Island so there are lots of quiet country roads to explore on foot or by bicycle.